edkrueger/eco395m-2022-fall/homeworks/3-homework.md

 100 points will be awarded in proportion to the number of exercises you successfully solve.
 An exercise will be successfully solved if your solution passes all of the cases.
 A solution that does not pass all of the cases will not be considered successfully solved.

-_You are allowed to skip up to 7 exercises.
-There are 44 exercises total.
-So, submissions with at least 37 successfully solved exercises will receive all 100 points._
+_You are allowed to skip up to 3 exercises per file.
+There are 44 exercises in total.
+So, submissions with at least 29 successfully solved exercises and no more than 3 skipped exercises per file will receive all 100 points._

 a) Create a branch called `string-1` and check out the branch.
 b) For each function in `string-1.py`, modify the function so that all cases pass and commit your solution. _Do not modify the code under `if__name__=="__main__":`.
 Do not modify the code in `_check.py`.
 Do not hard code solutions to test cases in your functions.
 These will be considered academic dishonesty, and you will receive a 0 for this homework._